 390H Honors Seminar in Music (3).
 Detailed investigation of a specific musical topic from historical and/or theoretical perspectives.

 471 Instrumental Performance Repertory (3).
 Available to M.A.T. students only.
 Advanced study of selected performance issues.

 691H Senior Honors Thesis in Music I (3).
 Admission by permission of the honors advisor to students with a cumulative grade point average of 3.5 or higher.
 Independent study by a student who has been designated a candidate for undergraduate honors in music.

 692H Senior Honors Thesis in Music II (3).
 Prerequisite, MUSC 691H.
 Continuance and completion of an honors thesis in music.

-Individual Applied Instruction and Ensembles
+Individual Applied Instruction

 All students must enroll during the regular University registration period at the beginning of each semester.
 Music fees are to be paid during the registration period; if fees remain unpaid, lessons will be discontinued.

 Individual lessons earn 0.5 or one credit hour per semester (MUSC 100–115; depending on the duration of the weekly applied lesson), two credit hours per semester (MUSC 200–207), or three credit hours per semester (MUSC 300–306, 308–309).